Location

 The cooler winter period is for many a pleasant time for long treks or physically demanding activities.
 However, whenever you visit, you can be assured a warm Ninh Binh welcome and a unique and enjoyable experience.

-It’s worth noting that due to the COVID-19 pandemic, travel restrictions and advisories may be in place and can affect the timing and feasibility of travel to Ninh Binh or Vietnam in general.
-Travelers should always check the latest information and guidelines from the government and health authorities before planning a trip.
+It’s worth noting that due to the COVID-19 pandemic, travel restrictions and advisories were in place and affected the timing and feasibility of travel to Ninh Binh or Vietnam in general.
+Thankfully, that time is now in the past but due to the wilful climate in this part of the world, travelers should always check the latest information and guidelines from the government and health authorities before planning a trip.

 Politics